 Research shows that even if you innately like a task, being paid for it actually reduces how much you like it.
 I was surprised by this result, but some others intuitively get it.
 For example, one person I know loves baking in her free time, but doesn’t want to do it full-time – she feels that the pressure of earning money will reduce the pleasure she gets from baking.

 Rewards perform a weird sort of behavioral alchemy – they can transform an interesting task into a drudge, a fun assignment into a bore, and play into work.
 And by reducing intrinsic motivation, they can send your performance and creativity toppling like dominoes.
 What’s more, you’ll now only do these tasks if you’re paid for them.
-[Note to parents – don’t pay your kids for household chores]
+[Note to parents – don’t pay your kids for household chores] [Tweet “Money can transform an interesting task into a drudge, and play into work”]

 2. Extrinsic rewards give a short-term boost.
 Like a jolt of caffeine, they’re particularly useful when a deadline is looming.
 But like the energy crash that inevitably follows a post-coffee frenzy, long-term motivation and performance will also fall.